JF Ptak Science Books

 * Jacob Riis was perhaps the first documentary photographer of the American "underclass", putting an indisputable photographic face on the living and working conditions of the laboring poor.
 A photograph of these conditions was irreproachable--it was something you could absolutrely trust, mroe so than an "artist's representation"; like seeing a photograph from the surface of the Moon.

-** Dorothy Day, (left), perhaps the least-known of these names, was a tremendous figure in the civil and workers rights movement and the founder of the Catholic Worker.
+** Dorothy Day, (above), perhaps the least-known of these names, was a tremendous figure in the civil and workers rights movement and the founder of the Catholic Worker.